 This report does not include future developments and the expected results of operations as Directors believe it would likely lead to unreasonable prejudice to the consolidated entity.
 The Company aims to develop future rare earth metals extraction opportunities and assess opportunities which are perceived to offer outstanding value.
-At this stage, the Company will resume studies and tests to determine the optimum applications of technology and resources needed to realise the Charley Creek REE Project.
+At this stage, the Company's focus is to determine the optimum applications of technology and resources needed to realise the Charley Creek REE Project, in Northern Territory Australia and the continued exploration of tenements held in Poços de Caldas / Caldeira Rare Earth Complex and Lithium Valley, in the state of Minas Gerais Brazil.